Gab-Menezes/gab-menezes.github.io/_posts/2025-01-13-using-the-most-unhinged-avx512-instruction-to-make-the-fastest-phrase-search-algo.md

 And let the unholy simd begin...

-## I hope you have a favorite AVX-512 instruction
+## All hail the king (or queen IDK) VP2INTERSSECT
 It's a me thing or everyone has a favorite simd instruction ?
 Let me introduce you to my favorite AVX-512 instruction.

-### All hail the king (or queen IDK) VP2INTERSSECT
-By the name you might guess what this instruction does, right ?
+By the name you might guess what it does, right ?
 And if I had to guess you probably didn't knew that this instruction existed.

 Why ?
 You might ask, because sadly this is a deprecated instruction by Intel.
 If you are a chip engineer at AMD or Intel please don't deprecate this instruction, it has it's use cases, trust me.
 Imagine when you guys release a new CPU and someone creates a benchmark that uses this instruction, wouldn't your CPU look beatiful when compared to the competition ?